 A Common MVP Evolution: Service to System Integration to Product

-One common we see bootstrapping teams that have a basic understanding of customer needs is to start by offering a service.
-Once they get uptake on there offers they start to take advantage of existing solutions prospects are using to create a “system integration” or extension offering.
+One common approach we see is for bootstrapping teams that have a basic understanding of customer needs to start by offering a service.
+Once they get uptake on their service offers they start to take advantage of existing solutions prospects are using to create a “system integration” or extension offering.
 For example if your goal is to replace Excel where it’s being used for a particular purpose, first offer an Excel template.
 This is more compatible with current practice, is easier for prospects to trial, and is also easier to iterate on than a fully coded solution.
 Once they get uptake on the system integration offer they can start to offer a product.
 We normally see the progression as

 - Service normally wrapped around or leveraging an internal technology that is the core of the contemplated product offering.

 - System integration that combines one to three existing solution elements.